 Test it.
 Market it.

 Throw it into as many Facebook Groups as you can.

 Sell it to your list.

-Share it on your Facebook Page consistently for a good 2-3 weeks.
+Share it on your Facebook Page consistently for a good two to three weeks.

-See what questions you get from people who have purchased it.
+- Questions you get from people who have purchased it

 4. Refine.
 Refine.
 Refine.